eafflu/runtime/README.md

 **What do they do?**

-# TODO 4 - Adding A Background
+# TODO 2 - Adding A Background

+Nice!
+Now we have something on our screen - but the background is pretty boring.
+Open up the file `js/view/background.js`.
+Here we have made a function for you called makeBackground.
+To have this background appear in our game we need to go back to `js/init.js` and call this function!

-Modify `init.js` at `TODO 4` to call our newly included code.
-You will need to supply the appropriate arguments to the function.
+Modify `init.js` at `TODO 2` to call `makeBackground`.
+You will need to supply the appropriate arguments to the function:

 ```js
 var background = opspark.makeBackground(app,ground);